Split Old Town | All you need to know!

 The famous Split market, the Pazar, is located at the eastern walls of the Diocletian’s Palace and is the most famous city market.
 Here you can get regional delicacies, such as olive oil, honey, lavender, wine and schnapps, but of course also souvenirs.
 Also, the local fish market, which is called “Peškarija”, is fascinating and definitely worth a detour.
 It is located in a 120-year-old building in the west of the old town.

 On a vacation in Split you will also find a wide range of really amazing accommodations and hotels inside the old town.
 Many of the accommodation options are in the center, at the harbor or in the winding streets of the city center.
 Here are the top recommendations for the best accommodations in Split-Old Town:

-- Heritage Hotel: The Heritage Hotel Cardo impresses with its best location directly in the complex of the UNESCO-protected Diocletian’s Palace.
-This brilliant hotel has only 5 rooms and each is very individually and uniquely decorated!
+- Heritage Hotel: The Palace Judita Heritage Hotel delights with best location in the middle of the old town, right next to the UNESCO-protected Diocletian’s Palace.
+The rooms are very individually and uniquely furnished!

 - Apartment: The Dolce Vita Apartments impress with their great location and beautiful sea view.

 - Board: The Palace Inn Rooms offers nice and very clean rooms with a good location in the old town!

 - Backpacker Hostel: The cozy Ćiri Biri Bela Boutique Hostel convinces backpackers with top equipment and a great location in the old town.